PsycoTodd/taichiWorld/ReadMe.md

 03_Shape.py: How to do color based on pixel location.

 04_patternMove.py: Try to create pattern with fract function.
 Add time to move.
 This looks cooler and I learned some trick.

+05_dfLine.py: Take mouse input and test to use distance field to draw AA lines.